13 of the Best Outdoor Activities to Try Across the UK

 Lying off the south coast of England, close to Portsmouth, Hayling Island is the birthplace of British windsurfing and one of the country’s most popular locations for the sport.
 Head to West Beachlands, where windsurfers and kite-boarders delight in perfectly formed waves.
 At low tide, the water is shallow, making it the ideal conditions for beginners.
 CBK Kitesurfing is an award-winning water sports school, offering expert-led lessons on windsurfing and paddleboarding.

-If you’re looking for more ideas of days out and things to do while camping, view our holiday ideas.
+If you’re looking for more ideas of days out and things to do while camping, view our activity ideas.